fylgja/fylgja/components/base/README.md

 ## How to use

-The base component comes with a little more than any of our other CSS components.
-And can be considered as more than one component.
-But everything makes more sense together.
-Since these are small CSS setters to the body, typography and media.
+The base component can be considered as more than one component, everything makes more sense together, since these are small CSS setters to the body, typography and media.

-Down here is a small list of each component and what main things each component does.
+Here is a list of each component and the main things each component does.

 | Component Parts | Description                                          |
 | --------------- | ---------------------------------------------------- |